SYNAPSE-Net: A Unified Framework with Lesion-Aware Hierarchical Gating for Robust Segmentation of Heterogeneous Brain Lesions: Methodology

 \subsubsection{Deep Supervision and Final Output Generation}

-The architectural structure implements a deep supervision mechanism by generating multiple outputs to allow a vast gradient flow.
-The last row consisting of decoder nodes, i.e., $\mathbf{x}_{0,2}$, $\mathbf{x}_{0,3}$, and $\mathbf{x}_{0,4}$, that correspond to segmentations obtained by implicit U-Nets with varied depths, each passes through a terminating $1 \times 1$ convolutional head to give two auxiliary logit maps ($\mathbf{z}_{\text{aux},1}, \mathbf{z}_{\text{aux},2}$) and the main logit map ($\mathbf{z}_{\text{main}}$).
-Additionally, auxiliary head is attached directly to the `center' tensor to produce a low-resolution lesion localization map, $\mathbf{z}_{\text{lesion}}$.
-In training, supervision is enforced on these auxiliary logits and only the main logit from the deepest path ($\mathbf{x}_{0,4}$) is used for inference.
+To ensure robust gradient flow, the framework integrates deep supervision by generating multiple outputs.
+We leverage the nested UNet++ decoder by attaching 1x1 convolutional heads to each of the final three decoder nodes ($\mathbf{x}_{0,2}$, $\mathbf{x}_{0,3}$, and $\mathbf{x}_{0,4}$), which produce two auxiliary logit maps ($\mathbf{z}_{\text{aux},k}$) and the main logit map ($\mathbf{z}_{\text{main}}$).
+A separate auxiliary head on the bottleneck's \textit{center} tensor generates a low-resolution lesion localization map, $\mathbf{z}_{\text{lesion}}$, to directly supervise the network's most abstract features.
+While a weighted loss is applied to all of these outputs during training to provide intermediate gradients, only the main logit map is used for the final inference.